-Parameter Actor Requirement Shall confirm the target vessel remains within the appropriate imaging boundaries and is not cropped at any point throughout the entire image acquisition process.
-Target Vessel Position, Motion, and Artifacts Physician Shall confirm the absence of flow velocity aliasing, or that the aliasing is within the manufacturer-specified level of acceptable aliasing for the volume flow application.
-Shall confirm minimal vessel and tissue motion, including throughout the cardiac cycle as applicable, and that the image acquisition process is free from color flow artifacts.
+Parameter Actor Requirement Target Vessel Sonographer/Technologist/ Shall confirm the target vessel remains within the appropriate Position, Physician imaging boundaries and is not cropped at any point throughout the

+Parameter Actor Requirement Motion, and Artifacts entire image acquisition process.
+Shall confirm the absence of flow velocity aliasing, or that the aliasing is within the manufacturer-specified level of acceptable aliasing.
+Shall confirm minimal vessel and tissue motion, and including throughout the cardiac cycle as applicable, and that the image acquisition process is free from artifacts.
 Target Vessel Signal-to-Noise Ratio (SNR) Sonographer/Technologist/ Physician/ Acquisition Device Shall confirm adequate color flow SNR in the target vessel if instructed by the manufacturer.

-^{}It is possible that SNR assessment may be automated.
+\It is possible that SNR assessment may be automated.